coderamen666/srd-v3.5-md/spells/spells-s.md

 You can also set special triggering limitations of your own.
 These can be as simple or elaborate as you desire.
-Special conditions for triggering a *symbol of death* can be based on a creature's name, identity, or alignment, but otherwise must be based on observable actions or qualities.
-Intangibles such as level, class, Hit Dice, and hit points don't qualify.
+Special conditions for triggering a *symbol of death* can be based on a creature’s name, identity, or alignment, but otherwise must be based on observable actions or qualities.
+Intangibles such as level, class, Hit Dice, and hit points don’t qualify.

 When scribing a *symbol of death*, you can specify a password or phrase that prevents a creature using it from triggering the effect.
-Anyone using the password remains immune to that particular rune's effects so long as the creature remains within 60 feet of the rune.
+Anyone using the password remains immune to that particular rune’s effects so long as the creature remains within 60 feet of the rune.
 If the creature leaves the radius and returns later, it must use the password again.